Doy-lee/session-pro-backend/readme.md

 #  the user's master public key mapping has been pruned because the user was inactive for example)
 #  then no action is taken.
 #
-#  Followed by the string "delete" or unix epoch <timestamp> in seconds to delete the revocation or
+#  Followed by the string "delete" or "list" or unix epoch <timestamp> in seconds.
+#
+#    Delete will remove the revocation entry from the table if it exists, no-op if it doesn't.
+#
+#    List will show all the payments that haven't been expired/revoked yet for the user.
+It
+#    currently isn't possible to revoke an individual payment as this may interfere with the payment
+#    lifecycle which is largely dictated by the payment provider.
+#
-#  update the time at which the revocation expires respectively.
-If the entry doesn't exist and a
+#    Unix epoch timestamp will update the time (or create a new revocation entry if it doesn't
-#  timestamp was specified, the revocation item will be created.
-If it doesn't exist and a delete
+#    exist) at which the revocation item will be effective until.
-#  was requested no action is taken.
 #
 # For example
 #